European Christian Political Party: Associate members

+The ECPP also includes a number of individual members, although, as most other European parties, it has not sought to develop mass individual membership.

+Below is the evolution of individual membership of the ECPP since 2019.

 Organisation

 Congresses

-The ECPM organizes two General Assemblies per year.
+The ECPP organizes two General Assemblies per year.
 An annual member congress is held as well where specific themes are discussed.
-The ECPM also organizes regional conferences and other events all over Europe.
+The ECPP also organizes regional conferences and other events all over Europe.